Pinacolada64/TADA/README.md

 * `tep82.lbl`: Character editor (mostly for fixing bad values written during the "new player" routine).
 Later, once this becomes modularized, players with _Dungeon Master_ status will be allowed to use this.

-* `ltk-editor.lbl`: Possibly going to be abandoned in favor of storing strings under ROM, and using a fancier input routine, once that is debugged.
+* `ltk-editor.lbl`: Possibly going to be abandoned in favor of storing strings under ROM, and using a fancier input routine, once that is fully debugged.

 * `teo.lbl`: TADA Object Editor.
 This file format will possibly be abandoned, but it has the bones of a good idea.
-If items have been destroyed and need to be re-introduced to the game, or if the value of a treasure needs to be adjusted, a `Dungeon Master` would conceivable use this program to do so.
+If items have been destroyed and need to be re-introduced to the game, or if the value of a treasure needs to be adjusted, a `Dungeon Master` would conceivably use this program to do so.

 `includes`: files used by other files.
 Saves typing.
 All the modern programmers do it.